NextKraftwerke/PyConfig/README.md

 ### Create a config class and its sections classes

-Add a new file `config.py` to your app.
-In it, you'll define a few "section classes", which are subclasses of `ConfigSection`, one "config class", which is a subclass of `Config`, and then initialize a global instance of it (see below why this is okay):
+Start by adding a new file, say `config.py`, to your app.
+In it, you'll define a few "section classes", which are subclasses of `ConfigSection`, one "config class", which is a subclass of `Config`, and then initialize a global instance of it (see further down why this is okay):

 ```python
 # demo/config.py